galaxy-genome-annotation/python-apollo/docs/commands.rst

 Commands
 ========

-arrow is a set of wrappers for BioBlend's API.
-It builds a set of small, useful utilities for talking to Galaxy servers.
+Arrow is a set of wrappers for Apollo's API.
+It builds a set of small, useful utilities for talking to Apollo servers.
 Each utility is implemented as a subcommand of ``arrow``.
 This section of the documentation describes these commands.

 .. toctree::
    :maxdepth: 0